golemfactory/golem-architecture/standards/3-commercial/com/payment.md

 ### Describes: Demand/Offer

-Indicates the timeout period for the Requestor to accept incoming Debit Notes.
+Indicates the timeout period (in seconds) for the Requestor to accept incoming Debit Notes.

 ### Negotiation protocol